 5. There Is No Way to Help Colorblind People

-Example: One of the ‘daily’ struggles that people with color deficiency experience is - shopping & matching their outfits.
+Example: One of the daily struggles that people with color deficiency experience is - shopping & matching their outfits.
 The only way that a colorblind person can solve this problem is by using tools like mobile applications and knowledge about colors.
-With these two things combined, people with a color deficiency can learn more about color combinations; to know which color goes well with which color, is something that they never had a chance to learn.
+With these two things combined, people with a color deficiency can learn more about color combinations; Knowing which color goes well with which color is something that they never had a chance to learn.

 Learn More: